The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 • export and import tax amounts.

-In this case, the result of extraordinary events is taken into account in the sum of the total profit (and it can be both positive and negative).
-It is calculated as the difference between the income and costs incurred in connection with these events.
+At the same time, the result of extraordinary events is taken into account in the amount of total profit (and it can be both positive and negative).
+It is calculated as the difference between income and expenses incurred in connection with these events.

-The formation of net profit is also influenced by the results of operations previously paid against profit and remaining in the company after taxes:
+The formation of net profit is also influenced by the results of transactions previously paid towards profit and remaining in the company after taxes:

 • payment of penalties for other types of payments;

-The profit of the organization is formed as the sum of financial results (negative or positive) for the following components of its activities:
+The profit of an organization is formed as the sum of financial results (negative or positive) for the following components of its activities:

-1.profit from the sale of the company's products
+1. profit from the sale of enterprise products

-This component of the company's balance sheet profit is fundamental, since it contains a reflection of the results of the main direction of the enterprise's activity - the manufacture and sale of products (services).
+This component of the company’s balance sheet profit is fundamental, since it reflects the results of the main activity of the enterprise - the manufacture and sale of products (rendering services).
 It is this type of activity that most often becomes the goal of creating a business entity.

-The size of this component is influenced by:
+The size of this component is affected by:

-2. Determined profit from sales- Selling and administrative expenses are deducted from gross profit.
+2. Determined profit from sales- commercial and administrative expenses are deducted from gross profit.

-This type of profit arises during the lease of temporarily unused material assets of an enterprise or rights arising from patents, industrial designs, inventions, etc. This also includes the amount of dividends received on securities owned by the enterprise, the amount of profit from joint activities, etc. It is calculated as the difference between operating income and expenses:
+This type of profit arises during the rental of temporarily unexploited material assets of the enterprise or rights arising on the basis of patents, industrial designs, inventions, etc. This also includes the amount of dividends received on securities owned by the enterprise, the amount of profit from joint activities, etc. It is calculated as the difference between operating rooms income and expenses:

-This component of profit includes the difference between the amounts of fines, penalties, penalties, compensation for losses, debts with an expired limitation period, as well as other types of income and expenses that the company received and paid in the course of its activities.
-It is calculated as the difference between non-realized income and expenses.
+This component of profit includes the difference between the amounts of fines, penalties, penalties, damages, debts with an expired statute of limitations, as well as other types of income and expenses that the enterprise received and paid in the course of its activities.
+It is calculated as the difference between non-operating income and expenses.

-This component of profit is defined as the difference between extraordinary receipts and extraordinary costs:
+This component of profit is defined as the difference between emergency revenues and emergency costs:

 P cho = P h -Z h.

-Profit is the most important economic category and the main goal of the economic activity of any company.
-It displays the net income generated in the process of material production.
-Profit characterizes the economic effect of the enterprise, has a stimulating effect, since it does not simply demonstrate the result of the work, but is also an element of the company's financial resources.
-That is why any commercial organization always strives to maximize profit indicators in order to provide conditions for the expansion of production, technical and social development.
-The main reserve for increasing profit indicators is a decrease in the cost of goods manufactured and services rendered.
+Profit is the most important economic category and main goal economic activities of any company.
+It reflects the net income generated in the process of material production.
+Profit characterizes the economic effect of the enterprise, has a stimulating effect, since it does not easily demonstrate the result of work, but is also an element of the company’s financial resources.
+That's why any commercial organization always strives to maximize profit indicators in order to provide conditions for the expansion of production, technical and social development.
+The main reserve for increasing profit indicators is reducing the cost of manufactured goods and services provided.
 This intensive direction implies an increase in profits due to the mobilization of potential reserves.

-Keep up to date with all the important events of United Traders - subscribe to our
+Stay up to date with everyone important events United Traders - subscribe to our

-An integral part of the economic costs is " normal profit"- income from the use of entrepreneurial talent.
+An integral part of economic costs is " normal profit" - income from the use of entrepreneurial talent.
 Normal profit appears when the total income of the company is equal to the total economic costs.
-In these conditions the economic profit of the firm is zero...
+Under these conditions the firm's economic profit is zero.
 Normal profit is necessary in order to keep an entrepreneur in this field of activity.

 Net economic profit

-If the firm uses the resources at its disposal in the most efficient way and total income exceeds total, then there is a positive economic profit.
-Depending on the market structure and the ratio of the elements of monopoly and competition in a particular market, economic profit can persist for a more or less long period.
+If a firm makes the most of its available resources effective way And total income exceeds total, then a positive economic profit arises.
+Depending on the market structure and the relationship between the elements of monopoly and competition in a particular market, economic profit can be maintained for a more or less long period.

-The presence of positive or negative economic profit in the industry stimulates the inflow of new enterprises into the industry or the corresponding outflow of firms to other areas of activity.
+The presence of positive or negative economic profits in an industry stimulates the influx of new enterprises into the industry or the corresponding outflow of firms to other areas of activity.

 3. Accounting profit (1 - 2) = 1000 - 800 = 200